 Quantitative PCR (qPCR) was applied to evaluate cellular and viral DNA ratio.
 Two sets of primers were used: primers targeting the ORF150 of CyHV-3 (GenBank #AP008984.1, KHV-J, nt 259,965-260,110: 5’-GAGCGAGGAACTCTACACAAC-3’ and 5’-GGTAAGGGTAAAGCAGACCATC-3’) and primers targeting the glucokinase gene of Cyprinus carpio (GenBank #AF053332.2, nt 225-293: 5’-ACTGCGAGTGGAGACACAT-3’ and 5’-TCAGGTGTGGAGGGGACAT-3’).
 Amplification reactions contained 1 µL of 2X SYBR Green I Master mix (Roche), 200 nM of each primer, and 1 µl of template DNA in a final volume of 10 µL.
 Amplifications were carried out in a LightCycler 480 (Roche) and cycling conditions consisted in an initial denaturation at 95°C for 5 min followed by 45 cycles of amplification at 95°C for 10 sec, annealing at 60°C for 20 sec and elongation at 72°C for 10 sec with a single fluorescence measurement.
 After amplification, a melting step was applied, which comprised a denaturation at 95°C for 5 sec, a renaturation at 65°C for 60 sec and a heating step from 65 to 97°C with a ramp of 0.1°C per second and a continuous fluorescence acquisition.
 Specificity of amplification was verified by visual inspection of the melting profiles, and the ratio between cellular and viral DNA was estimated as 2-ΔCq, assuming that each primer pair has an amplification efficiency close to 2 and that each amplicon is present as a single copy per genome.

-Genomic library preparation and MinION sequencing
+Genomic library preparation and Oxford Nanopore technology® sequencing

 High-quality genomic DNA from the two samples (P78 and P99) was sequenced using Oxford Nanopore technology®.
 DNA libraries were prepared using the Ligation Sequencing Kit (SQK-LSK109) according to the manufacturer’s instructions (Oxford Nanopore®).
 A total input amount of 48 µL (corresponding to 692 ng of P78 and 124 ng of P99 high molecular weight DNA) was used for sequencing library preparation.
 DNA was first end-repaired using NEBNext FFPE DNA Repair Mix and NEBNext Ultra II End repair, and then cleaned up with Agencourt AMPure XP beads (Beckman Coulter Inc) at a 1:1 bead to DNA ratio.
 Sixty-one µL of clean-up elution were transferred into a new 1.5-mL tube for subsequent adapter ligation.
 Adapter ligation was achieved using NEBNext Quick T4 DNA ligase adapter mix (AMX), ligation buffer (LNB), Long Fragment Buffer (LFB) and Elution Buffer (EB), following the provider’s recommendations.
-The quantity of the retained DNA fragments was measured again by Qbit fluorometry.
+The quantity of the retained DNA fragments was measured again by Qubit fluorometry.
 The final amount of P78 and P99 DNA was 346 ng and 94 ng, respectively.
 Each library was directly sequenced on R9.4.1 flow cells using a MinION sequencing device.
 Sequencing runs were controlled with MinKNOW version 0.49.3.7 and operated for about 30 hours.

 Amplicon-based MinIon sequencing